 After getting off the freeway and winding around on the road for a good 10 minutes, which included a wide selection of homes I will never be able to afford, we made it to the end of the road and the start of the hike.
-There is no sign telling you where to go, when you reach the end of the road just look for this big tree.
+There are no signs telling you where to go when you reach the end of the road, so just look for this big tree.

-After passing the tree and starting the gradual incline of the trail you will reach a bend in the trail.
-The left goes to the cave and the right up the ridge line so we took the left.
+After passing the tree and starting the gradual incline of the trail, you will reach a bend in the path.
+The left goes to the cave and the right up the ridgeline, so we took a left.

-The path enters and shady area and proceeds down the hill to another split.
+The path enters a shady area and proceeds down the hill to another split.
 Up the canyon from here leads to the base of the cave while the higher trail takes you above it.
-I would reccomend the lower as you can easily get above it when you get there
+I would recommend the lower as you can quickly get above it when you get there

-The cave itself is actually pretty big in the inside and I would say its about 15 feet tall with a lot of skylights that let in the sun.
+The cave itself is actually pretty big on the inside, and I would say it’s about 15 feet tall with a lot of skylights that let in the sun.

-The sad thing though is that Vanalden Cave is mostly covered in graffiti, trash and cravings, you could smell the ash from a fire the night before and there were some people having a beer on top.
+The sad thing though is that Vanalden Cave is mostly covered in graffiti, trash, and cravings, you could smell the ash from a fire the night before, and some people were having a beer on top.

-All of this really takes away from the experience of the area.
-It was a cool cave for sure and I enjoyed walking around it and taking pictures but it has been not kept up by the visitors which is sad to see, look at the below walls and the carvings in them.
+All of this takes away from the experience of the area.
+It was a cool cave for sure, and I enjoyed walking around it and taking pictures, but it has not been kept up by the visitors, which is sad to see.
+Look at the below walls and the carvings in them.

-There are also some stair like foot holes carved into the side of the exterior near the cave that it looks like people use to climb as well.
+There are also some stair-like foot holes carved into the side wall near the cave that it looks like people use them to climb as well.

-I took some pictures and walked around but after about 15 minutes we headed back.
-This is a cool hike since it is so close to the city and the road but in that it has not been taking care of well.
-I mean there were even plants spray painted on the trail, who does that?
+I took some pictures and walked around, but after about 15 minutes, we headed back.
+This is a cool hike since it is so close to the city, but the cave is pretty destroyed.
+I mean there were even plants spray-painted on the trail, who does that?

-If you are looking for a cave in LA I wold recommend the Cave of Munits which is much more preserved but if you go there make sure to try to keep it beautiful.
-As it stands though, this is a fun hike though for only a half mile round trip and it is is worth checking out if you are interested.
+If you are looking for a cave in LA, I would recommend the Cave of Munits, which is much more preserved, but if you go there, make sure to try to keep it beautiful.
+As it stands though, this is a fun hike for only a half mile round trip, and it is is worth checking out if you are interested.